upsided/upsided.github.io/about.md

 Contact me at [@upside@octodon.social](https://octodon.social/@upside).
 If you do not use Mastodon, [you can join for free](https://joinmastodon.org).

 If you're having difficulty picking a Mastodon instance to join, try [My Instance List](DescribedInstances.html) or [The Tag Whisperer](tagwhisperer.html).
-Just load it, and have fun with your browsers find feature.
-Yeah, it could be better.
-It's one of my projects!
+Cheers!